JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

   and so I forced everything to resolve through Google (sad but true).

 At that point, you can log in directly through `ssh`.
-The package manage on OpenWRT is `opkg`.
+The package manager on OpenWRT is `opkg`.
 To my surprise, we can install `tcpdump` but not `tshark` on the router.
 The [instructions on OpenWRT][openwrt-shark] and other forums all talk about running tcpdump over ssh